clemsos/graph-events/README.md

 ## How it Works

-* All modifications are stored using **commits**, so you can easily maintain a clean state of you graphs and do / undo / moderate changes.
+* Graph are stored using **events**, so you can easily maintain states and do / undo / moderate changes.
 * Everything is serializable in **JSON**, so all data can be stored in databases, plain files or just plain arrays.

 See a [live demo](http://clemsos.github.io/graph-events/).